florianbehrens/DeCoF2/README.md

 ### Access control

-Two *userlevels* are assigned to each object which are used for access control.
-A *writelevel* is used for modifying operations (i.e., setting a parameter value or signalling an event) and a *readlevel* is used for non-modifying operations.
+Clients access to objects is controlled by *access control levels*.
+Each object is assigned a *writelevel* for modifying operations (i.e., setting a parameter value or signalling an event) and/or a *readlevel* for non-modifying operations.

-Readonly parameters only support a *readlevel*, while writeonly parameters only have a *writelevel*.
+Readonly parameters obviously only support a readlevel while writeonly parameters only have a writelevel.

-Each client is assigned a userlevel as well.
-If a client wants to perform an operation on an object it must have a userlevel that is greater or equal to the objects respective userlevel.
+Each client is assigned a *userlevel*.
+If a client wants to perform an operation on an object it must have a userlevel that is greater or equal to the objects respective access control level (i.e., readlevel or writelevel, respectively).

 The following userlevels are supported: